-Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research

-345 municipalities and 12 provinces

-As of 2022, the Netherlands is divided into 345 municipalities.
+Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research 342 municipalities and 12 provinces Since 2023, the Netherlands has been divided into 342 municipalities.
 A year earlier, this figure stood at 352.
-The slight decline reflects a steady trend: in 2005, the Netherlands was divided into 467 municipalities, although at the start of the 1990s, the number of Dutch municipalities was as high as 774.
+The slight decline reflects a steady trend: in 2005, the Netherlands was divided into 467 municipalities, whereas at the start of the 1990s, this figure was as high as 774.
 The municipalities are overseen by 12 provinces, which form the regional governments in the Netherlands.
-By and large, the municipalities and provinces perform similar tasks, which they are entitled to finance by levying taxes, among other measures.
+Overall, the municipalities and provinces perform similar tasks, which they are entitled to finance by levying taxes, among other measures.